 Iaido is the art of simultaneously drawing and cutting with the sword.
 We practice Muso Jikiden Eishin-ryu and ZNKR style that is uniquely Japanese and is a focused, physical and mental discipline.

 Mondays: 7:30 – 9:30 PM.

 Practice runs every Monday, except for Holiday Mondays.
-Practice starts September 11, 2017 and continues until June 2018.
+Practice starts in September on the first Monday after Labour Day, and continues until June.

 For practice cancellations, check Burlington Kendo Club’s Facebook group for the latest updates.

 Drop in for a free practice session.
 All ages welcome!

 Burlington, Ontario L7M 4J8

 Yamashita Sensei, 6th Dan Renshi Kendo

 Having traveled the world as a multi-time member of Team Canada, he has been a Kendo player since his youth.
 Affiliated with the Etobicoke Kendo Club, the Burlington Club is lucky to have him as Head Instructor.